zonca/zonca.github.io-source/content/jetstream_kubernetes_magnum.md

 ## Setup NGINX ingress

-We need to have the NGINX web server to act as frontend to the services running inside the Kubernetes cluster.
+We need to have the NGINX web server to act as front-end to the services running inside the Kubernetes cluster.

 ### Open HTTP and HTTPS ports